 How much to spend

-Sticks can range in price from $50 to $399 for super high-end sticks, With such a wide disparity in price what should you spend?
-Generally, I think stick spending is dependent on three variables ... age, skill level, and budget.
+Sticks can range in price from $50 to $399 for super high-end sticks; with such a wide disparity in price, what should you spend?
+Generally, I think stick spending depends on age, skill level, and budget.
 Below we'll make some quick comments on each.

-Skill-Level - The higher the player's skill level the better quality stick they should use.
+Skill-Level - The higher the player's skill level, the better the stick they should use.
 Higher-skilled players tend to understand flex and kick points and how to use these features to their advantage.
 For a player with a higher skill level (and older than 12), I think you can find a very high-quality stick in the $100-150 range.

-Budget - Hockey's an expensive sport between all the equipment and ice time and not everyone has unlimited funds so stay within your budget - there are plenty of high-quality sticks on the market less for than $150.
+Budget - Hockey's an expensive sport between the equipment and ice time, and not everyone has unlimited funds, so stay within your budget - plenty of high-quality sticks are on the market for less than $150.

-As a player gets more advanced and older try to get them a stick that also matches their position and play style.
+As a player gets more advanced and older, try to get a stick that matches their position and play style.

-Defenseman - A longer stick, heel curve, and high kick point for a defenseman who needs a low, hard shot and the ability to make solid breakout passes as well as a longer length for poke checks.
+Defenseman - A longer stick, heel curve, and high kick point for a defenseman who needs a low, hard shot, the ability to make solid breakout passes, and a longer length for poke checks.

-One thing I like to do is go to my local hockey store to test sticks in their shooting areas so I can get a feel for what I like and also compare brands.
+I like to go to my local hockey store to test sticks in their shooting areas to get a feel for what I like and compare brands.
 I suggest doing the same with your player.
-Once I know what I like I then go online and check some of the big online hockey stores such as Pure Hockey, Hockey Monkey, or Ice Warehouse to see if the sticks I like are on sale.
-If I think the price at my local store is comparable I'll also buy the stick right then and there as I do like to support local, small businesses.
+Once I know what I like, I then go online and check some of the big online hockey stores such as Pure Hockey, Hockey Monkey, or Ice Warehouse to see if the sticks I like are on sale.
+If I think the price at my local store is comparable, I'll buy the stick right then and there, as I like to support small businesses.

 The last thing I will say is don't get caught up in fancy marketing.
-Spending $250, $300 or $399 is just not necessary.
-If you're in college (or the pros) and they are paying then go for it.
-However, if you're spending your own money moderate price point sticks will have probably 90% of the same features and manufacturing technology as the more expensive models.
+Spending $250, $300, or $399 is unnecessary.
+If you're in college (or the pros) and they are paying, go for it.
+If you're spending your money, moderate price point sticks will probably have 90% of the same features and manufacturing technology as the more expensive models.